TOPIC -

 it is so nice that fellow gardeners can come and openly discuss different

 issues in this relaxed setting.
-Can a few of the veterans please tell me
+Can a few of the veterans please tell me if

 they have experimented with growing without the use of hoods. heard from

-a few guys at my local shops that people are getting rid of their hoods
+a few guys at my local shops that people are getting rid of their hoods and

-dropping their lights just a couple feet off the floor.they position their
+dropping their lights just a couple feet off the floor.they position their plants

 around the light and rotate them accordingly. thank you kindly...